andrewhamili/Build-a-Photo-Album-Severless-Application-Using-AWS-AppSync/README.md

-# Get-started with AWS AppSync
+# Build a Photo Album Severless Application Using AWS AppSync

 AWS AppSync is a GraphQL-based serverless backend for mobile, web and enterprise applications.
 In this tutorial, you will use the following tools to build a photo album web application using AWS AppSync.

+This tutorial refers to _**[the Github repository](https://github.com/gabehollombe-aws/react-graphql-amplify-blog-post) of Gabe Hollombe, AWS Software Developer & Technical Evangelist**_.

 Please follow our instructions to create an EC2 instance and install the following tools on it.
-If you prefer to install them on your own computer, please refer to the URLs below for installation and skip to [Deploy App's Backend via AWS Amplify](#deploy-app's-backend-via-aws-amplify).
+If you prefer to install them on your own computer, please refer to the URLs below for installation and skip to [Deploy App Backend via AWS Amplify](#deploy-app-backend-via-aws-amplify).

-This tutorial refers to the Github repository of Gabe Hollombe, AWS Software Developer & Technical Evangelist.

 * **Node.js** - This tutorial use some JavaScript tools and packages which require Node.js (and Node Package Manager, which comes with Node.js) to be installed.
 For more information, please refer to https://nodejs.org/en/download/.